DavidisTH/LCC/README.md

 - Translation powered by the `unofficial Google Translate API`.

 ## Future Improvements
-- Enhance translation stability and performance - to greyout old text and colorize only newly added
+- Enhance translation stability and performance

 Made with love ❤️ for those who need it.